oracle/weblogic-kubernetes-operator/documentation/4.0/content/base-images/custom-images.md

    - The minimal patches required for the operator to run a 12.2.1.3 image (patches 29135930 and 27117282) instead of the latest recommended patches

+{{% notice note %}} As of December, 2022, Fusion Middleware 12.2.1.3 is no longer supported.
+The last Critical Patch Updates (CPU) images for FMW Infrastructure 12.2.1.3 were published in October, 2022.
+Oracle has extended support of WebLogic Server 12.2.1.3, for six months _only_, for PSUs and security patches.
+CPU images for WebLogic Server 12.2.1.3 will be published in the January, 2023, and April, 2023, CPU cycles.
+{{% /notice %}}

    ```shell
    $ /tmp/imagetool/bin/imagetool.sh create \
      --tag minimal_weblogic:12.2.1.3 \